open-data-fabric/open-data-fabric/open-data-fabric.md

 then switch to transfer of metadata blocks and associated object files.
 Metadata is transferred as an archive of the block files, while object files are transferred separately with unrestricted degree of parallelism.
 The protocol assumes, but does not require, the use of 3rd-party cloud data storage service to exchange object files.

+The details of the individual asynchronous messages are specified here: [Smart Transfer Protocol: AsyncAPI](/protocols/smart-transfer-protocol.asyncapi.yaml).

 See also:
 - [RFC-008: Smart Transfer Protocol](/rfcs/008-smart-transfer-protocol.md)